Ciudad Rodrigo photovoltaic plant

 We are developing a new large-capacity photovoltaic plant in Ciudad Rodrigo, Salamanca

 The Iberdrola group is spearheading large-capacity renewable project development in Castilla y León, particularly in the province of Salamanca.
-In addition to its macroproject in Villarino, it is building a 300 MW photovoltaic plant in Ciudad Rodrigo, making Salamanca the province with the largest number of green products under construction or planned in the region.
+In addition to its project in Villarino, it is building a 318 megawatts (MW) photovoltaic plant in Ciudad Rodrigo, which has already had its Environmental Impact Statement approved.

-The construction of the plant, which is scheduled to begin in 2021, also includes building infrastructure such as transformer centres, 800 V to 30,000 V elevators, an underground evacuation network, an earth network and communications.
-Around 800 people will be involved in this work during peak periods, many of whom will be local suppliers.
+The installation of this plant will also include building infrastructure such as transformer centres, 800 V to 30,000 V elevators, an underground evacuation network, an earth network and communications.
+Around 250 people will be involved in this work during peak periods, many of whom will be local suppliers.